Attractions featured in The Apprentice

 If you're inspired by the I'm A Celebrity...
-Get Me Out Of Here! celebrities, bedding down in Gwrych Castle, why not plan your own series of adrenaline fueled trials in Wales and see if you can crown yourself Queen or King of the castle?
+Get Me Out Of Here! where the celebrities bedding down in Gwrych Castle (2020 and 2021), why not plan your own series of adrenaline fuelled trials in Wales, and see if you can crown yourself Queen or King of the castle?

 Coasteering without an accredited guide can be dangerous, so we recommend that you search our list of accredited coasteering providers who can ensure that your adventure is a safe one.

-Stop for a sherry to steady your nerves - then join a séance in the most haunted pub in Wales.
-We're talking about a 900-year old tavern called The Skirrid Mountain Inn, which used to be a courtroom.
+Give yourself a break from the thrills to enjoy a different type of adrenaline rush as you experience the chills of this ghost story at one of the most haunted pubs in Wales.
+The Skirrid Mountain Inn near Abergavenny used to be a courtroom.
 Local legend tells us that nearly 200 convicted felons were hanged from an oak beam over the staircase at the inn.
 The name of the inn comes from the mountain behind it, named for the Welsh word for shiver - ysgyryd.
 Some say in the hours after the crucifixion of Jesus, the mountain itself showed its anger - shivering and breaking into two halves, creating the 'the Great Shiver' (Ysgyryd Fawr) and 'the Little Shiver' (Ysgyryd Fach).

 While we can't comment on the accuracy of the legends, we're definitely not going in without a flashlight.
 If you're still not scared, check out our guide to Haunted Wales.

-There's no other way to dress this up - it is what it is.
-And that is, snorkelling through a bog.
-Wales is actually home to the International Bog Snorkelling Championships.
+Believe it or not Wales is actually home to the International Bog Snorkelling Championships.
 It's a unique test of endurance and skill like no other, and was described by Lonely Planet as one of the world's top 50 'must-do' experiences.

 Although it might sound like just a bit of fun, people train year round for this event.
 After all, there's a world title up for grabs!
 Can you beat the bog?